esheldon/nsim/config/README.txt

     - sim-nbr03
         - both exp models, nbr 1/6 flux, same size
+    - sim-nbr04
+        - lower noise
+        - saw bias still
+    - sim-nbr05
+        - lower noise, offseting object from center
+        - low bias now

+    - sim-nbr06
+        - similar to sim-nbr02 but with center object shifts and equal flux errors are 3 sigma
+        m: -8.441e-03 +/- 6.152e-03  c: -3.692e-05 +/- 1.230e-04

+    - sim-nbr07
+        - similar to sim-nbr02 but with center object shifts and 1/6 flux errors are 3 sigma

 - coaddsim  using the coaddsim code base to make coadds from